Some of the links on this site are affiliate links.

 This list contains great value for you – we’re giving you the keys to the kingdom, but this should only be one piece of a greater wealth of research you’re conducting on your own.

-Find reputable sources that disagree with our featured stock picks here, understand the theory and logic behind each school of thought, come to your own informed conclusion, and make damn sure you know where you’re putting your hard earned money.
+Take the differing opinions, understand the theory and logic behind each school of thought, come to your own informed conclusion, and make damn sure you know where you’re putting your hard-earned money.

 The Strategy Behind Dividend Stock Investing